 Constructivism theory also affects learners' vocabulary learning improvement.
 Learners linked their prior knowledge with the multiple contexts around the word to generate the meaning independently which is helpful for learners to construct the target words knowledge easily and store the words in long-term retention.
 As Poirer and Fledman (2007) stated, students are able to store vocabulary in long-term retention when they actively construct their own understanding of word knowledge through interacting with their prior knowledge and new information.
 Moreover, scaffolding is an effective learning support to provide comprehensible input to EFL learners so that they will actively build the vocabulary knowledge by using the mobile application.
-Vocabulary knowledge and increase their intrinsic motivation (DeVries & Kohlberg, 1990).
+Vocabulary learning based on constructivism can help engage students to actively construct the vocabulary knowledge and increase their intrinsic motivation (DeVries & Kohlberg, 1990).